College of Liberal Arts

 Please see the explanation of this University requirement under Foreign Language Requirement: Bachelor of Arts.

-Within the College of Liberal Arts, only those students majoring in linguistics, philosophy, psychology, sociology, theatre and dance, or women's and gender studies may use American Sign Language (ASL) to fulfill their foreign language proficiency requirement.
+Within the College of Liberal Arts, only those students majoring in education, linguistics, philosophy, psychology, sociology, theatre and dance, or women's and gender studies may use American Sign Language (ASL) to fulfill their foreign language proficiency requirement.
 English teaching majors who plan to pursue deaf studies may petition the English department to use ASL to fulfill their foreign language proficiency requirement.

 COLA Study Abroad